 Endpoint Central's network-neutral architecture helps administrators manage computers that have Microsoft Windows installed in them, irrespective of their network setup.
 Your network setups can include the following:

 If you have a Windows Active Directory-based network, you can install Endpoint Central in a central location and manage all the computers within the Active Directory.
 For more information, see Architecture for LAN.

 If you have a Novell eDirectory-based network, you should ensure that all the computers you are managing within this network have a common set of credentials.

 If you have a workgroup-based network, you can manage the computers in the workgroup from a central location.
 You should ensure that all the computers have a common set of credentials.
 For more information, see Architecture for LAN.

 Endpoint Central's WAN architecture helps you to manage Windows computers that span across multiple locations.
 These computers can be connected using a Virtual Private Network (VPN) or through the Internet.
 When computers in different locations are connected using the Internet, the Endpoint Central server should be installed and configured as an edge device.
 This means that the designated port should be accessible through the Internet.
 You need to adopt necessary security standards to harden the operating system where the Endpoint Central server is installed.

 You must open the following Web ports in the server:

 For more information, see Architecture for WAN.

 You can manage the computers of mobile or roaming users who connect to your network using a VPN connection or through the Internet.
-The agent installed in their computers contacts the Desktop Central server installed in your network periodically.
+The agent installed in their computers contacts the Endpoint Central server installed in your network periodically.
 It gathers information about the necessary instructions and executes the same.
-It also updates the data and status information in the Desktop Central server.
+It also updates the data and status information in the Endpoint Central server.
 For more information, see Architecture for WAN.